Faizan-khan144/Faizan-khan144/README.md

 ---

 ## About Me

-I'm a front-end developer based in Karachi, Pakistan, focused on turning designs into clean, responsive, and accessible web experiences.

-I started with the fundamentals — HTML, CSS, and JavaScript — and I'm now building on that foundation with **React.js** for component-based UIs, **Tailwind CSS** for fast, consistent styling, and **Python** to broaden my problem-solving toolkit beyond the browser.
+I'm a developer based in Karachi, Pakistan, learning by building.
+I started with the front-end fundamentals — HTML, CSS, and JavaScript — and I'm now learning full-stack development with the **MERN** stack (**M**ongoDB, **E**xpress.js, **R**eact.js, **N**ode.js), alongside **AI development with Python**.

-I'm not claiming expertise in React, Tailwind, or advanced JavaScript yet — I'm actively learning all three through small projects, consistent practice, and real-world builds.
-My goal is to keep improving until I can confidently ship production-ready applications.
+I'm not claiming expertise in MERN or AI yet — I'm actively learning both through small projects, consistent practice, and real-world builds.
+My goal is to keep improving until I can confidently ship production-ready full-stack applications and, eventually, AI-powered features on top of them.

-I'm currently **open to junior/entry-level front-end roles** and looking to collaborate on beginner-friendly or open-source projects.
+I'm currently **open to junior/entry-level roles** and looking to collaborate on beginner-friendly or open-source projects.

--  Currently learning **React.js**, **Tailwind CSS**, and **Python**
+- 🌱 Currently learning **MongoDB, Express.js, React.js, Node.js**, and **Python for AI**
--  Ask me about **HTML, CSS, and JavaScript fundamentals**
+- 💬 Ask me about **HTML, CSS, and JavaScript fundamentals**
--  Reach me at **muhammadfaizankhan525@example.com**
+- 📫 Reach me at **muhammadfaizankhan525@example.com**
--  Fun fact: **I enjoy refactoring old projects until every pixel behaves**
+- ⚡ Fun fact: **I enjoy refactoring old projects until every pixel behaves**

 <br/>

 ---

 ## Languages & Tools

 <div align="center">